The Underground Cave Suite!

 You take the elevator down 22 stories underground and spend the night in a place so quiet and dark, so large and so old, and so alone.
 It is not for everyone, but if you have the desire and will, you can do this.

-Now accepting reservations beginning in January 2010.
-There is only one room available in the caverns… we do have plenty of motel rooms above ground… in case the entire group is not as adventures.
+There is only one room available in the caverns… we do have plenty of motel rooms above ground… in case the entire group is not as adventurous.

 The room is completely furnished with all amenities one would need… 220 feet below the surface, 2 double beds, living room with a queen fold out sofa, (room sleeps up to 6), a library of old books and magazines such as a National Geographic collection dating back to 1917, dictionaries and other books dating back to the late 1800’s.
 A working record player with records, table and chairs, bathroom, several lightening options for the over night stay in the caverns, and personal lightening.
 A comfortable “home for the night”.
 Your check in time is normally with the last tour of the day (4 PM) and check out is shortly after the first tour begins.
 (10 am) .
 You can check in earlier and stay later… but keep in mind that the caverns has guided tours 363 days a year along the concrete trails that curves around all sides of the room, so your privacy is limited during tour hours.

 There is only one Grand Canyon Caverns Cave motel room, only 364 nights a year.
 If someone has said they have done it all…have they stayed in the Cave room?
 Your water is hand carried down and up by staff (100 gallons) and an employee is station on top ground level at the top of the elevator should you need assistance.
 Not everyone will get to experience this wonderful most unique unusual place in time and in the world.
-Book early!
-Rates are $700 per night for 2, $100 per each additional guest up to 6 total.
+Contact Us for reservations and pricing.

 I booked your Cavern Suite as a surprise for my wife’s birthday and really didn’t know what to expect.
 Never having visited, I really had no concept of how large the cavern is or how you managed to get a fully functional room down there with all of the amenities.
 Then the biggest concern, how would my wife react to me surprising her with a night in a cave for her birthday?
 She really is not the adventurist type, but at the very least, I figured that she’d have a hell of a story to tell if the whole thing went bust.
 Spending the money was a leap of faith, but I could not resist the uniqueness of a night in the cavern with all of the comforts of a nice hotel suite.
 The evening that we spent “in the basement” exceeded all of my expectations and best of all, my wife loved it!
 It was awesome!
 She can’t stop talking about what a great time that we had.
 She was truly blown away by the entire experience.
 The thing that really topped off the whole thing was how hard everyone tried to make sure that everything wad just right for our adventure.
 From Jerry, who gave us our private tour, to Tanner, who took such care in making sure that we had a great dinner and were set for the night, to Nadine who greeted us in the morning with a yummy breakfast and Judy, who set the whole thing up and made sure that my wife got her special birthday cake, white cake with chocolate frosting, exactly how she likes it, all in the comfort of our own private cave.
 The level of service that we received was that of a 5 star resort, we appreciate everything that you all did in making our stay a night that we’ll never forget.